Elvis Andrus Player Props: White Sox vs. Marlins

 Marlins Pitching Rankings

-- Marlins pitchers combine to allow 65 total home runs at a rate of one per game (to rank 11th in the league).
+- Marlins pitchers combine to surrender the 10th-fewest home runs in baseball (66 total, one per game).

-- Perez makes the start for the Marlins, his sixth of the season.
-He is 3-1 with a 2.25 ERA and 24 strikeouts in 24 2/3 innings pitched.
+- Alcantara makes the start for the Marlins, his 13th of the season.
+He is 2-5 with a 5.19 ERA and 67 strikeouts in 76 1/3 innings pitched.

-- The right-hander last pitched on Saturday against the Oakland Athletics, when he went five scoreless innings while giving up four hits.
+- In his most recent time out on Sunday against the Oakland Athletics, the right-hander tossed seven innings, allowing five earned runs while surrendering six hits.

-- The 20-year-old has put up an ERA of 2.25, with 9 strikeouts per nine innings, in five games this season.
-Opponents are batting .193 against him.

 © 2023 Data Skrive.
 All rights reserved.